• Skip to main content

 Plenty of Toyota Tundras, Tacomas, 4Runners, and FJ Cruisers have 250,000+ miles on them.
 It seems most owners have positive experiences even at incredibly high mileage.
 Of course, maintenance and oil changes are key to ensuring a reliable experience with the 4.0 V6 engine.
 That holds true for any engine.

 Maintain your 1GR-FE well and it will reward you.
 Take care of repairs if and when they pop up.
-The Toyota 4.0L V6 engine itself can outlive the useful life of many other wear and tear components like ignition coils, water pumps, etc. As such, occasional issues will pop up on high mileage engines.
+The Toyota 4.0L V6 engine itself can outlive the useful life of many other wear-and-tear components like ignition coils, water pumps, etc. As such, occasional issues will pop up on high-mileage engines.

 1GR-FE 4.0L V6 Common Problems Summary

-The Toyota 1GR-FE is an excellent all around engine.
-Power output is fairly low for a large V6 engine, however it’s plenty of power for most needs.
+The Toyota 1GR-FE is an excellent all-around engine.
+Power output is fairly low for a large V6 engine, however, it’s plenty of power for most needs.
 It also helps the 4.0L V6 engine earn exceptional remarks for reliability.
 There aren’t many common issues with the 1GR-FE.
 Also, when problems do pop up they’re typically simple, cheap repairs.

 Look for potential issues with head gaskets, water pumps, and ignition coils.
-It seems most of these failures affect a pretty small percent of Toyota 1GR-FE engines on the road.
+It seems most of these failures affect a pretty small percentage of Toyota 1GR-FE engines on the road.
 However, the 4.0 V6 is known to hold up well beyond 250,000 miles.
 Expect a few problems to pop up as these engines reach and surpass that mileage.

 What’s your experience with the 1GR-FE engine?
 Do you have a Tundra, Tacoma, 4Runner, or FJ Cruiser?